-With the BioXp system, scientists can perform rapid, high-throughput synthesis of biologically active mRNA in a hands-off, automated fashion within 24 hours once the reagents are received.
-Our BioXp system is able to fully automate mRNA synthesis for the research market and offers what we believe to be a comprehensive value proposition that includes reduced turnaround time from weeks to days, enhanced quality and complete workflow control.
+With the BioXp system, scientists can perform rapid, high-throughput synthesis of biologically active mRNA in a hands-off, automated fashion in 8 to 24 hours.
+Our BioXp system is able to fully automate mRNA synthesis for the research market and offers a comprehensive value proposition that includes reduced turnaround time from weeks to days, enhanced quality and complete workflow control.
 Our solutions allow customers to address many target applications across multiple market segments.